Wall Street is troubled, but not full blown panicked yet over Trump

 Stocks were lower in early trading Wednesday following reports of a memo from former FBI Director James Comey that says Trump asked him to stop the investigation of former national security adviser Michael Flynn.

-But even though the Dow fell about 170 points, that's less than a 1% decline and not considered a dramatic selloff yet.
+The Dow fell more than 200 points, but that's only about a 1% decline and not considered a dramatic selloff yet.

 It also comes just two days after both the S&P 500 and Nasdaq closed at record highs.
 Corporate earnings have been strong.
 Consumers remain confident as well.

-And CNNMoney's Fear and Greed Index, which looks at seven gauges of market sentiment, is also showing signs of Greed.
+And the Nasdaq has soared 13% -- largely due to strong earnings from five tech giants in the index that just so happen to be the most valuable companies in America -- Apple (AAPL, Tech30), Google owner Alphabet (GOOGL, Tech30), Microsoft (MSFT, Tech30), Amazon (AMZN, Tech30) and Facebook (FB, Tech30).

 Still, there are some indications of investor unease about the situation in Washington.
+CNNMoney's Fear and Greed Index, which looks at seven gauges of market sentiment, slipped to Neutral mode Wednesday.
+It had been showing signs of Greed previously.

-The VIX (VIX), a measure of market volatility that is one of the components of the Fear & Greed Index, spiked 20% Wednesday morning.
+The VIX (VIX), a measure of market volatility that is one of the components of the Fear & Greed Index, spiked nearly 20% Wednesday morning.

 The "I word" that is in the market lexicon -- inflation -- is now being replaced by whispers of impeachment.